 While this might be a little ambitious for a weeknight, because filling the manicotti shells is a bit time consuming – it is still doable.
 This twist on the classic Italian favorite comes out so good with the silky homemade alfredo and the cheese and sausage filling.
 Be careful though – because your family is definitely going to ask you to make this Alfredo Manicotti again!

 For the filling, I used half hot Italian Sausage and half sweet Italian sausage.
 I like using both so you get a better depth of flavor.
 Any combination of Italian sausage will work, just as long as it is the ground type not in casings.
 If you can only find the type in casings, remove the meat from the casings before cooking.
-I used ricotta cheese but you could also use cottage cheese if you prefer.
+I used ricotta cheese but you could also use cottage cheese, if you prefer.

 This pasta dish is incredible hearty.
 While the family may have seconds, it’s not likely that side dishes are needed.
 But you might want some nice Italian bread to sop up the extra alfredo, because it’s that good!
+As with so many heavy Italian, a great balancing side dish would also be a salad – possibly Caesar.

 Now Let’s Get Cookin’!